python/mypy/docs/source/error_codes.rst

 -------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--warn-redundant-casts` to enable it.
+Use :option:`--warn-redundant-casts <mypy --warn-redundant-casts>` to enable it.

 If you use :option:`--warn-redundant-casts <mypy --warn-redundant-casts>`, mypy will generate an error if the source type of a cast is the same as the target type.